zachmilan/UM-LED/README.md

 # UM-LED

 UM-LED is a personal embedded systems project I am currently developing.
 The main idea is to build a cool remote control LED display (in the shape of University of Michigan's "M") for my desk.
-This will be done by designing two PCBs (the remote and the display) and writing the firmware for each.
+This will be done by designing two PCBs, the remote and the display, and writing the firmware for each.

+### Project Status

 As of now, the remote is fully assembled and I am nearing completion for the remote's firmware.
 Soldering was done using a stencil + hot-plate as well as by hand for necessary parts.
 Luckily the first version of the board is sufficiently well designed and functions as intended after some debugging and rework.